michaelgruenstaeudl/BioinformaticsCourse_Fall2025/README.md

-# Bioinformatics course
+# Course: Introduction to Bioinformatics
-Collection of coding exercises from my bioinformatics course taught in fall semester 2023 and fall semester 2025.
+Coding exercises from my introductory bioinformatics course taught in fall semester 2023 and fall semester 2025.

 ---